40da63260/sonarr-alpine-container/README.md

 # sonarr-podman

-[Sonarr](https://github.com/Sonarr/Sonarr) in an Alpine container - designed for rootless podman
+[Sonarr](https://github.com/Sonarr/Sonarr) in an Alpine container - designed for unprivileged podman containers.
+Stripped down, but not completely.